Chapter 8 Building Trees

 Another method for building phylogenies relies on selecting four species, and determining the relationships of these species based on examining different patterns of sites.
 Four species are much easier to work with than more as there are only three possible ways these species can be related.
 We can look at how often the grouping of sites matches each hypotheized why species are related.
 You can read the full explanation (with visuals) but don’t worry if it’s complicated.
 This method is implemented in SVDQuartets.

-• Change the necessary files and information in runSVDQ.sh, which is in the slurm_submissions folder, and submit it.
+• Change the necessary files and information in runSVDQ.sh and submit it.

-• Download and examine your results using the same process as for the RAxML tree but noting that you are looking for a file ending in .tre in the folder containing your input alignment.
+• Visualize your tree using the same process as for the RAxML tree but noting that you are looking for a file ending in .tre in the folder containing your input alignment.

 8.6 Alternative methods of support